I purchased my first HyperVerse membership in December 2020 (they were then called HyperFund)….a lot has changed since then…⚠️

 UPDATE: May 2022

-- I eventually gave in and tried their HVT withdrawal method.
+- I gave in and tried their HVT withdrawal method.
 Good news: This appears to be working, however it is painfully slow.
 Basically it drips out at tiny rate, ultimately taking years to receive your ‘initial’ returned in rewards from time of membership purchase.
 Not a massive problem for the big guys, but def a problem for the little guys….oh, and they charge $20 every time you initiate a withdrawal.

 - Still no announcements from Corporate / the new management regarding all the MOF withdrawal issues (I still have 3 “pending” from early April and many others in same situation).